IKIM-Essen/ClusterDocs/docs/course/class-12-efficient-io.md

 > Shared storage is for durable data.
 Node-local scratch is for active
 > temporary computation.
 Stream when possible; stage locally when random or
 > small-file I/O would otherwise dominate.

+## Completion gate

+Using only synthetic data, run the direct and local-staging examples with the same Slurm resources.
+Record elapsed time, CPU time, output checksums, and the access pattern.
+Explain which version you would choose for a larger workload and why.